-Have you experienced the death of a brother or sister?
+Have you experienced the death of a sibling?

 A licensed clinician supervises all programs and will assist you to determine your needs.
 You must be 18 years of age or older to participate in the services listed below.

 For more information on Support Groups and Individual Adult Grief Support, email email@example.com.

 Individual grief services include meeting with a clinician for short-term, individual grief counseling, or with an FVHH volunteer who is extensively trained in all aspects of grief support.

 The work with a FVHH volunteer is focused on facilitating a grief companioning relationship for up for 12 months, which provides a listening and supportive ear while identifying additional resources as needed during this difficult time.
 Meeting with a volunteer is recommended for those who have made progress in their grief process already but need ongoing supportive conversations.

 The Fox Valley Hands of Hope M.A.L.E.S. support group was developed specifically for men who are grieving the loss of a loved one, providing a forum where guys can “let go” and freely express their thoughts and feelings with other men who are experiencing the same challenges.